midas-mk/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5- a script that adds execute permission to the owner of the file hello.
 6- a script that adds execute  permission to the owner and the group owner and read permissions to other users, to the heelo file.
 7- a script that adds execution permission to the owner, group owner and the other users, to the hello file.
+8- a script that the permission of the owner:no permission at all, group:no permission at all and other users: all the permission to the filehello.